Azure/azure-sdk-for-java/sdk/identity/azure-identity/TOKEN_CACHING.md

 **Note:** When Azure Identity library credentials are used with Azure service libraries (for example, Azure Blob Storage), the in-memory token caching is active in the `HttpPipeline` layer as well.
 All `TokenCredential` implementations are supported there, including custom implementations external to the Azure Identity library.

 #### Caching cannot be disabled

-As there are many levels of cache it is not possible disable in-memory caching.
-The in-memory cache may be cleared by creating a new credential instance.
+As there are many levels of cache, it's not possible disable in-memory caching.
+However, the in-memory cache may be cleared by creating a new credential instance.

 ### Persistent token caching